camlandau/Create-Performance-Task/README.md

-**Create Performance Task**
+## Create Performance Task
-*Advanced Placement Computer Science Principals*
+> *Advanced Placement Computer Science*

-# Project Name: Countdown Timer
+**Project Name**: Countdown Timer

-# Author: Cameron Landau
+**Author**: Cameron Landau

-# Description: A simple countdown timer to fill the requirements for my APCS Create Performance Task.
+**Description**: A simple countdown timer to fill the requirements for my APCS Create Performance Task.
 You can input a number and it should countdown in the console.